microsoft/fast/packages/web-components/fast-foundation/src/breadcrumb/README.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/src/breadcrumb/README.md
 ---

-`fast-breadcrumb` is used as a navigational aid, allowing users to maintain awareness of their navigated path within a program, app, or a website.
+As defined by the [W3C](https://w3c.github.io/aria-practices/#breadcrumb):

+> A breadcrumb trail consists of a list of links to the parent pages of the current page in hierarchical order.
+It helps users find their place within a website or web application.
+Breadcrumbs are often placed horizontally before a page's main content.

 ## Setup